philipp-spiess/this-week-in-react/src/issues/3/TWITTER.md

-Another week has passed and it’s time for another This Week In React ⚛️.
+Another week has passed and it’s time for another This Week in React ⚛️.

 Enable getDerivedStateFromError, Create React App 2.0, A Jest Helper for Concurrent Tests, and a lot more.